CWRUbotix/rov-23/surface/ps5-controller/doc/readme.md

-Boilerplate which calls the standard Joy package
+Boilerplate which calls the standard joy joy_node Publishes std_msgs/Joy on /joy topic